-Carey Murphy is a graduate from the Midwifery Education Program with a Bachelor of Health Science-Midwifery degree from Laurentian University.
-Carey was born and raised in Thunder Bay and has strong ties to the community.
-She and her husband have two children that were born into the hands of midwives.
+Carey Murphy graduated with her Bachelor of Health Science-Midwifery degree from Laurentian University in 2012.
+Carey was born and raised in Thunder Bay and has strong ties to the community, and she and her husband have two children that were born into the hands of midwives.
 Prior to entering midwifery, Carey worked as a doula for several years, supporting women through their pregnancy and birth experiences.
-Carey was also active in the consumer group Advocates for Northern Midwifery Care who promotes and supports midwifery in the community.
+Carey was also active in the consumer group Advocates for Northern Midwifery Care which promotes and supports midwifery in the community.
 Additionally, Carey has a diploma in Early Childhood Education and has worked with young children and families for many years.
-Carey is extremely pleased to be practicing in this community.
+Carey is extremely pleased to be practising in her home community.

-Megan Seargeant is a graduate from the Midwifery Education Program with a Bachelor of Health Science-Midwifery degree from Ryerson University.
+Megan Seargeant is a graduate from the Midwifery Education Program with a Bachelor of Health Science-Midwifery degree from Toronto Metropolitan University.
 Her previous academic background includes a Bachelor of Arts- International Development from Dalhousie University where she focused on global and Northern challenges surrounding infant and maternal health.
 Megan was born and raised in Kaministiquia and Thunder Bay.
 She is excited to return home to practice midwifery in her home community and passionate about expanding the number of women able to receive midwifery care in the North Western Ontario Region.
 In her free time, she enjoys rock climbing, hiking, canoeing and camping.